cflurin/node-red-contrib-ramp-thermostat/README.md

 [npm-image]: http://img.shields.io/npm/v/node-red-contrib-ramp-thermostat.svg
 [npm-url]: https://npmjs.org/package/node-red-contrib-ramp-thermostat

-A Node-RED contrib-node that emulates a thermostat.
+A Node-RED contrib-node that emulates a programmable thermostat.

+[Wikipedia Source](https://en.wikipedia.org/wiki/Programmable_thermostat): *A **programmable thermostat** is a thermostat which is designed to adjust the temperature according to a series of programmed settings that take effect at different times of the day.
+Programmable thermostats may also be called **clock thermostats**.*

 The ramp-thermostat controls an actuator depending on the current input temperature and the target temperature (setpoint).
 The target temperature is defined by a `profile` for a whole day.
 A weekly or holiday setting can be achieved using several profiles.